 - 1 cup fresh spinach 40

 - ½ cup dark chocolate chips 100 g, plus more for sprinkling at the end, optional

-Pour mixture into 6 to 8 popsicle molds.
-Freeze until hard (at least 6 hours)
+- Freeze: Pour mixture into popsicle molds, leaving a little space at the top for them to expand.
+Add popsicle sticks and freeze until hard (at least 6 hours)

-Remove popsicles from the freezer and run the container under warm water for a few seconds to loosen them up.
-Remove each from the mold, drizzle with chocolate, and optionally sprinkled with a dash of finely chopped chocolate.
+- Serve: Remove popsicles from the freezer and run the container under warm water for a few seconds to loosen them up.
+Remove each from the mold, drizzle with chocolate, and optionally sprinkled with a dash of finely chopped chocolate